wojciech12/online-presence-mcp/PLAN.md

   You *MUST* official bluesky SDK `@atproto/api`.
 Must not use deprecated `BskyAgent`.
 You must one `AtpAgent`.
 Use context7 mcp to verify how to use the SDK.
 Do not add more files if it is not absolutely important.

-##### 2.1.2 Resource: bluesky_get_timeline
+##### 2.1.2 Resource: bluesky_get_timeline ✅ COMPLETED
 - Get user's authored posts (timeline of posts created by the user account)
 - **Implementation Steps:**
-  1. Create Resource registration with pagination parameters
+  1. ✅ Create Resource registration with pagination parameters
-  2. Implement mock timeline response generator
+  2. ✅ Implement mock timeline response generator
-  3. Add cursor-based pagination handling
+  3. ✅ Add cursor-based pagination handling
-  4. Write tests for timeline functionality
+  4. ✅ Write tests for timeline functionality
-  5. Run tests and validate timeline structure
+  5. ✅ Run tests and validate timeline structure
 - **Input:** optional limit, cursor for pagination
 - **Output:** mock timeline with user's posts